How game metadata is sourced and used.

 Offline-First Design

 Replay Control works fully offline from the first install.
-Built-in databases provide genre, player count, year, and display names for ~34K console ROMs and ~15K playable arcade games without any network access.
+Built-in databases provide genre, player count, year, and display names for ~34K console ROMs and broad arcade metadata without any network access.

 When connected to the internet, you can optionally enrich your library with additional data from external sources.
 These fill gaps that the built-in data does not cover but are never required.